unverbuggt/mkdocs-encryptcontent-plugin/documentation/docs/testbench/userpass1.md

 The following user/passwords are valid to decrypt this page:

-- alice: nimbleness
+  - alice: Racoon Superstore obnoxious23
-- bob: virus
+  - bob: AbidingScooterRuinedCCCactus
-- carol: gathering
+  - carol: Worry-Bony-Glide-Mace!
-- carlos: canister
+  - carlos: Arre5tConfused Pentagon
-- charlie: hazelnut
+  - charlie: gear.code.blonde.at0ll
-- dan: apple
+  - dan: oxidize,croissant,ClubHouse5
-- dave: oxidize
+  - dave: nuClear_lullaby_unveiled_g4rlic
-- david: palm
+  - david: establishRelishBlushV3nus

 If you use one of the last four users, you'd also be able to decrypt [User/Password 2](userpass2.md).